wrzlbrmft/domains/README.md

 All available options are:

 ```
+ -b,--check-blacklist <domainName>   check if the domain name would be
+                                     blacklisted, when treating the loaded
+                                     domain(/exception) list(s) as
+                                     blacklist configuration
  -d,--domains <file>                 load domain list from text file
  -e,--exceptions <file>              load exception list from text file
  -h,--help                           print this help message and exit
- -o,--remove-obsolete-domains    remove obsolete domain list entries (e.g.
+ -o,--remove-obsolete-domains        remove obsolete domain list entries
-                                 if "com" is on the exception list, the
+                                     (e.g. if "com" is on the exception
-                                 domain list entry "foo.com" is obsolete
+                                     list, the domain list entry "foo.com"
-                                 and removed)
+                                     is obsolete and removed)
- -r,--remove-redundant           remove redundant list entries (e.g. "com"
+ -r,--remove-redundant               remove redundant list entries (e.g.
-                                 includes "foo.com", so "foo.com" is
+                                     "com" includes "foo.com", so
-                                 redundant and removed)
+                                     "foo.com" is redundant and removed)
- -s,--save-domains <file>        save optimized domain list as new text
+ -s,--save-domains <file>            save optimized domain list as new
-                                 file
+                                     text file
  -u,--remove-unused-exceptions       remove unused exception list entries
-                                 (e.g. if "com" is not on the domain list,
+                                     (e.g. if "com" is not on the domain
-                                 the exception list entry "foo.com" is
+                                     list, the exception list entry
-                                 unused and removed)
+                                     "foo.com" is unused and removed)
  -v,--verbose                        be more verbose
     --version                        print version info and exit
+ -w,--check-whitelist <domainName>   check if the domain name would be
+                                     whitelisted, when treating the loaded
+                                     domain(/exception) list(s) as
+                                     whitelist configuration
- -x,--save-exceptions <file>     save optimized exception list as new text
+ -x,--save-exceptions <file>         save optimized exception list as new
-                                 file
+                                     text file
 ```

 ### Quick Start